mjumbewu/github-workshop/SLIDES.md

     intro_title: The Personal Mission 10-word Summary
     ```
     Commit that change.
 3. Try to push your changes to GitHub.
+It should prompt you to **fetch** first.
+Fetch, and then **pull**.
+You should see a merge conflict.

 ---

-## Conflicts look like this
+## Conflicts look something like this

 ![Merge Conflicts in settings.yml -- bg right:56.25% fit](figures/portfolio-settings-conflict.png)